gofury/gofury/README.md

 composable, mvc library for `fasthttp`.
 Inspired [dropwizard] and [utron]

-## Why
-- offer a set of reusable libraries similar to `gorilla` libraries for `net/http`
-- `fastmvc` is not a framework and allows you to swap out any existing components with `fasthttp.RequestHandler` based middleware

 ## Features

+- Offer a set of reusable libraries similar to `gorilla` libraries for `net/http`
-- 12factor compliant
+- Designed to be 12factor compliant from the ground up
 - Both server and router are zero memory allocation and byte slice optimised
-- Compatible with any `fasthttp.RequestHandler` or Middleware
+- Non intrusive and freely compatible with any `fasthttp.RequestHandler` based code or Middleware

 ## Friends